Tyrn/wei/robn.typ

     level: level,
     supplement: title
   )[
-    #text(size: 11pt, weight: "regular")[
     // You can customise the font size for the
     // content here, if you wish
+    #set align(center)
+    #text(size: 14pt, weight: "regular", style: "italic")[
       #content
     ]
   ]
-  #v(10pt)
 ]